 Cloth nappies are also great for your baby!
 They are made of natural comfortable materials such as cotton and bamboo, which are soft and gentle on your baby's skin, compared to disposables which are made of super-absorbent chemicals, paper pulp and plastic.
 Find out more about cloth nappies and how to claim your £30 refund.

-Reusable baby wipes are also a great alternative to disposable baby wipes - the natural materials are more absorbent and super soft on your baby's skin or for wiping sticky fingers.
+Washable cloths are a great alternative to disposable wipes.
+For babies, the natural materials are more absorbent and super soft on your baby's skin or for wiping sticky fingers.
 Simply dampen the cloth wipes and pop them in a small bag or container to keep them moist.
 They’ll then be ready to use whenever you need them.
+For cleaning, cloths make a great alternative to disposable wipes, and you can use them with a cleaner of your choice.
+Simply pop them in the wash when you're done!
 Find out more on cloth wipes and where else you can make the switch around the home.

 If plastic bottles are taking up too much space in your recycling, washing and squashing can help.
 Simply, give the bottle a quick rinse, squash the air out and then pop the lid back on.